 Where’s the best place to pick wildflowers

 there are so many places that you could go to pick wildflowers.
 Some of my favourite places have been when on a simple nature walk with my kids through some woodland.
 Wildflowers will grow anywhere so it’s a good idea to just keep your eyes open for opportunities.
-Why not go for a walk with an eye to pick your favourites (following the rules above) and bring them home to identify, draw and then press.
+Why not go for a walk with an eye to pick your favourites (following the rules above) and bring them home to identify, draw and then press – it’s a also great way to make the walk more enjoyable.

 Keep safe when looking for wildflowers and stay away from busy roads, train tracks and anywhere that the public shouldnt be.
 Again – common sense!